International Students in Fall/Spring

 You might also be required to meet with a dean.

-5. Complete enrollment requirements
+5. Complete registration requirements

-B. Activate your Cornell NetID and sign into Student Center
+A. Activate your Cornell NetID and sign into Student Center

-You'll receive email instructions from IT@Cornell for activating your Cornell NetID and setting up your Cornell NetID email.
+After your registration is processed, you'll receive email instructions from IT@Cornell for activating your Cornell NetID and setting up your Cornell NetID email.

 To finalize the activation, you must sign into Student Center.